Denver Museum of Nature and Science: Permanent exhibits

-Coors Gems & Minerals is a hall where visitors can examine many colorful crystals and minerals found both locally and globally.
+Coors Gems & Minerals is a hall located on the first floor where visitors can examine many colorful crystals and minerals found both locally and globally.
 It features a re-created mine based on the Sweet Home mine, where the Alma King, the largest specimen of rhodochrosite exhibited near the entrance, was originally found on August 21, 1992.
 It is also home to the museum's oldest exhibit: crystallized leaf gold, which was donated in 1900, the same year the museum was founded.
+Starting April 15 2026, Coors Gems & Minerals underwent renovation which will increase the floorplan by 50%.
+The expected date of completion is in 2027.